larisa-gheorghe/vue-learning/Vue.md

   - With `Reactivity`: Data Changes -> Vue instance is Updated -> Vue updates the template -> Template gets rendered onto the DOM
   - With `References`: Directly Access the DOM without updating the Vue Instance
   - References can't change the vue instance or its data

+# Infinite Scrolling

+offsetHeight = this property contains the height of the entire page innerHeight = contains the height of the viewable area in the browser ( how much of the page the user is able to see) scrollTop = contains the distance from the top of the page to the top of the viewable area